 Thanks be to God through Jesus Christ our Lord.
+That's Paul's answer to the entire dilemma.
+Thanks be to God through Jesus Christ our Lord.
 There is so much in this one little phrase.
 It declares that God acted through Jesus Christ.
 That Jesus is the fullness of God made flesh.
 All of God's power.
 All of God's mercy.

-That God that we like to split in half, like the two sides of that cup in Pompeii, is made whole in Jesus Christ.
+The one God that we like to split in half, like the two sides of that cup in Pompeii, is made whole in Jesus Christ.
 God's frightening power joined with God's sacrificial mercy.
 In one person.
 The Christ.
 The anointed one.
 Sent to be our savior.